How can I choose an effective divorce attorney?

 This often occurs in mid-life - and may

-Redivorce also implies that the person survived a
+Redivorce also implies that the person survived

-childhood environment, and her or his
+early-childhood abandonment, neglect, and abuse ("trauma") and her or his

 parents, grandparents, and their ancestors probably did too.
 If the